André et Michel Quenard - Chignin-Bergeron Les Terrasses 2024

 Hachette

-Also known as Roussanne, the Bergeron prince of Savoy wines is a racy nectar with exquisite perfumes.
-Here, it develops smoky, quince and ripe fruit aromas.
-The balance between fatness and freshness is ideal.
-It can be enjoyed at any time, especially with festive dishes such as pan-fried foie gras, langoustines and, of course, lobster.
-Tasty and fresh, this is a lovely, spicy, subtle white.
+Also known as Roussanne, Bergeron—the prince of Savoie wines—is a refined nectar with exquisite aromas.
+Here, it develops smoky notes, along with hints of quince and ripe fruit.
+The balance between richness and freshness is ideal.
+It’s perfect for any occasion, especially with festive dishes such as pan-seared foie gras, langoustines, and, of course, lobster.
+Tasty and fresh, this is a lovely, spicy, and subtle white wine.

-Buy your A M Quenard wines at the best price on private sale!
+Buy your A M Quenard wines at the best price in a private sale!

 Eye